movie

-The first floor of the Panasonic Center Tokyo has been renovated into an experiential displays space where elementary and junior high school students can learn, think, and act on the environment.
+The first floor of the Panasonic Center Tokyo has been renovated into an interactive displays space where elementary and junior high school students can learn about the environment, think about it, and take action.

-In this space, we will introduce "Panasonic GREEN IMPACT," Panasonic's long-term environmental vision for reducing CO2 emissions, and we hope that each child will find their own ideas for "ACT" and become part of the team that takes action on environmental issues.
+In this space, while introducing Panasonic's long-term environmental vision, "Panasonic GREEN IMPACT," which is Panasonic's initiative to reduce CO2 emissions, we aim for each child to find their own idea for "ACT" and become a partner in taking action on environmental issues.

-The various shapes scattered throughout the space represent the incomplete forms that the children will create themselves in the future, providing a place where each child can learn while searching for answers to environmental issues, which do not have clear-cut answers.
+In the face of environmental issues, which have no clear answers, the various shapes scattered throughout the space represent the unfinished forms that children will create themselves, providing a place where each individual can learn while searching for their own solutions.

-In addition, by posing questions using four large signs, visitors can look for clues while experiencing game content and hands-on displays.
+Additionally, by posing questions using four large signs, users can explore hints while experiencing the game content and hands-on displays.

-In addition, we designed the experience to be fun and educational, using the physical movements that can only be achieved in a real space, through games that combine analog gimmicks such as "pushing" and "turning" with digital content, and through collaborative work with friends.
+In addition, we have incorporated games that combine analog gimmicks such as "pushing" and "turning" with digital content, and have devised ways to provide the enjoyment and learning unique to real-world spaces through collaborative work with friends.

 Currently, as environmental issues become more complex and diverse, the amount of prerequisite knowledge required for learning is increasing, and at the same time, there is a need to develop human resources who can think and act to solve problems.